mff-uk/dataspecer/content/en/docs/projects/api.md

 as well as **tailwind** library utilization.
 The information regarding these libraries can be seen in the original Dataspecer documentation.

-Another important aspect is that the developer accessing this code in the future wantig to run it on the local environment, will need to set up the local environment by creating the file .env.local.
-Moreover he/she needs to introduce local environment variable called VITE_BACKEND and set it to the backend url.
+## Build Instructions

+In order to build the project, one needs to follow these steps:

+1. At first, clone the whole mono repository via **git clone ...**
+2. Please set up a local environment by creating following file:
+    **.env.local**.
+A local environment variable called **VITE_BACKEND** needs to be defined within this file.
+The variable needs to be set to the backend URL (e.g. <https://backend.dataspecer.com>).
+3. To install all packages, please run **npm install** from the root of the repository.
+4. For building the dependencies of this application **npm run build** needs to be run.

+Please note that it is possible to run live server with the command **npm run dev** from this directory.
+However, before running the live server, all of the necessary dependencies need to be already built.

-## Key Technical Decisions
+## 4.4 Key Technical Decisions

 Having discussed organization as well as important dependencies, it is time to consider key technical decisions.
 As mentioned earlier, there are several files located in the src directory that represent the key files on which the project is based.
 Before moving on to them, the model of the data structure utilized across the codebase has to be presented.
-Please refer to Pic 3.3.1 in order to view the screenshot of the corresponding representation.
+Please refer to Pic 4.4.1 in order to view the screenshot of the corresponding representation.

 {{% tutorial-image "images/projects/api/image14.png" %}}
-*Pic 3.3.1 -- Representation of Model Data Structure*
+*Pic 4.4.1 -- Representation of Model Data Structure*

 Now that the general structure of data structure is already showcased, a particular example of Tourist destination may be considered.
-Please refer to Pic 3.3.2 in order to view particular example of Tourist destination.
+Please refer to Pic 4.4.2 in order to view particular example of Tourist destination.

 {{% tutorial-image "images/projects/api/image15.png" %}}
-*Pic 3.3.2 -- Tourist Destination as Data Structure*
+*Pic 4.4.2 -- Tourist Destination as Data Structure*

 As seen on the example, Tourist destination represents the main data structure and its attributes and associations are represented by the fields.
-In case the field is of primitive data type its type is specifically written in Field.type.
-Field "capacity" exemplifies this approach, since it has type integer which is directly specified in the type field.
-However, if the case is not primitive data type, Field.type contains "Object" which and Field.classtype is populated with corresponding type and the whole representation of this data structure is considered by populating Field.nestedFields.
+In case the field is of primitive type (is an attribute), its type is specifically written in Field.type.
+Field "capacity" exemplifies this approach, since it has type integer and represents an attribute.
+In this case type is specified in the type field directly.
+However, in the case of having an association thus not of primitive type, Field.type contains "Object" and Field.classtype is populated with corresponding type.
+Conversely, the entire representation of this multi-level data structure is considered by populating Field.nestedFields.
 Please refer to the orange arrows on the screenshot.
-According to this example, contact is a field of type not primitive data type.
-Because of this contact's type is specified as "Object" and it's classType is specified as "contact" (as specified originally when creating this data structure in Dataspecer tool).
+According to this example, contact represents an association and is a field of type not primitive data type.
+Because of this, contact's type is specified as "Object" and it's classType is specified as "contact" (as specified originally when creating this data structure in Dataspecer tool).
 Moreover, contact has several fields: email, url, phone number and has contact -- all of which are located in the nestedFields property.

-As the first point the program fetches data about data specification, in particular about its data structures from the Dataspecer backend and stores in a collection consisting of objects conforming the structure described above.
+As the first point the program fetches data about data specification, in particular about its data structures from the Dataspecer backend and stores in a collection consisting of objects conforming to the structure described above.
 The logic performing this task is located in **DataStructureFetcher.tsx**.
-The url of the current window contains the identifier of the target data specification.
+The URL of the current window contains the identifier of the target data specification.
 Based on this id the program fetches information regarding data structures which are contained by the target data specification.
 More precisely, the iris